5 important trends in education for 2021

 One thing that is for certain is that the educational landscape has changed forever, and educational technology (EdTech) is here to stay, global crisis or not.
 Read on to learn more about the latest projected trends in education for 2021.

 The COVID-19 pandemic has affected us all; students, teachers, parents, and families, and the importance of self-care has never been clearer, so much so that it has become a part of everyday education.
 According to Dr Ariel Lindorff of the Department of Education at Oxford University, there is convincing evidence of a .

 Schools have always focused on well-being but because of the pandemic well-being can no longer be overshadowed by academics.
 Subjects like PSHE (Personal, Social, Health and Economic Education) and SEL (Social-emotional Learning) are focusing on well-being, and many PHE departments are rebranding to include well-being.
 Educating students on the importance of self-care and their general well-being, as well as supporting them and providing them with the tools they need to deal with stress and other negative experiences, is a top priority now and will need to remain so for many years to come.

 2. Helping staff members to support young learners

 Within schools, the impact of the pandemic can also be felt by staff members.
-In the latest ISC Research on wellbeing in international schools, staff in international schools consistently felt that their work was meaningful and purposeful, and staff take pride in what they do.
+In the latest ISC Research on wellbeing in international high schools amsterdam, staff in international schools consistently felt that their work was meaningful and purposeful, and staff take pride in what they do.
 However, without proper support it is hard for members of the team to support the students’ needs, making sure to interact with children who are struggling when the team members themselves are also responsible for their own wellbeing in a lockdown situation.
 Teachers must be supported so that they in turn can support their students.

 3. Blended Learning and online assessments